Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 Summing along contiguous memory (`a[0]` for C ordering and `a[..., 0]` for Fortran ordering) is about 3x faster.

-NumPy indexing semantics tend to favor thinking about arrays using the C order, as one does not need to use an ellipsis to select contiguous subarrays.
+NumPy indexing semantics generally favor using the C order, as it does not require an ellipsis to select contiguous subarrays.
 C ordering also matches the [list-of-lists intuition](what-is-an-array) of an array, since an array like `[[0, 1], [2, 3]]` is stored in memory as literally `0, 1, 2, 3` with C ordering.
 It also aligns well with NumPy's [broadcasting](broadcasting) rules, where broadcasted dimensions are prepended by default, allowing one to think of an array as a "stack" of contiguous subarrays.

 C ordering is the default in NumPy when creating arrays with functions like `asarray`, `ones`, `arange`, and so on.
-One typically only switches to Fortran ordering when calling certain Fortran codes, or when creating an array from another memory source that produces Fortran ordered data.
+One typically only switches to Fortran ordering when calling certain Fortran codes, or when creating an array from another memory source that produces Fortran-ordered data.

 Regardless of which ordering you are using, it is worth structuring your data so that operations are done on contiguous memory when possible.